RahulJahannathan/Password-Genarator/README.md

 ## Installation and Usage
   - Clone or download the repository to your local machine.
   - Navigate to the directory containing the files.
-  - Run the Password generator.py file using Python:
+  - Run the Password generator.py file using Python.
    The GUI window will appear, allowing you to specify the desired length of the password and click the "Generate" button to generate a random password.
 Clicking the "Copy" button will copy the generated password to the clipboard.
 ## Customization